Agent HTTP quickstart

 nodeUrlcompatibility for SDKs/tools that cannot attach headers - whether you need write forwarding for already-signed transactions

-Starkscan JSON-RPC has current wallet_app_phase1 evidence for read, call,
+Starkscan JSON-RPC has current mainnet wallet-app evidence for read, call,

 event, fee, and simulation-envelope workflows through the dedicated mainnet